Restaurants in Fargo, ND

 HoDo Restaurant, in downtown Fargo's Hotel Donaldson, offers “scratch cooking with a local, sustainable focus,” while Monte’s Downtown is similarly regarded as one of the city’s premier establishments.
-Also downtown is Mezzaluna, a casual fine-dining establishment that features artisan food and drink, while Maxwells tempts patrons with its “adventurous cuisine.”
-And don't forget another Moorhead favorite, Sarello’s restaurant and wine lounge, which serves soups, salads, pasta, steaks, fish and more.
+Enjoy authentic Italian at Toscana, and also downtown is Mezzaluna, a casual fine-dining establishment that features artisan food and drink.
+Meanwhile, Maxwells tempts patrons with its “adventurous cuisine.”
+In Moorhead, Sarello’s restaurant and wine lounge, which serves soups, salads, pasta, steaks, fish and more.

 Breweries and Wineries

 Around the country, local breweries are inspiring foodies and beer connoisseurs alike, and Fargo's no exception.
 Start at a joint founded and run by locals: the taproom at Fargo Brewing Company.
 They brew a small collection of beers, but they brew them really, really well.
 Next take in Moorhead's contribution to the beer scene: Junkyard Brewery.
 They make beers so specially-crafted that they call themselves a "nanobrewery."
 And starting in the fall, round out your pub crawl with the newest entry to the craft beer scene, the Drekker Brewing Company.